 I know you're supposed to save the best for last, but conventions are boring, and I like to defy them.
 Thus far, I've had mostly very, very positive things to say about the Oculus Quest 2.
 It's better than the original in most ways, but the Quest 2 launched with something Facebook promised never to do: a forced Facebook login.

-Good as it may be, the requirement to use a Facebook account will deter some people.
+But, for the time being, the requirement to use a Facebook account will deter some people.
 It also means that you can't just create an alias account without your real name because that's against Facebook's policies.

-Since its launch, Facebook has added the ability to add multiple Facebook accounts to one headset.
+Since its launch, Meta has added the ability to add multiple Facebook accounts to one headset.
 This helps segment user progress in games and provides a unique multiplayer identity for everyone playing.
 The main Facebook account on the headset shares its entire app and game library with all other accounts on the headset, though, which means you'll only need to purchase one copy of a game or app for each headset.
 That makes sharing one headset easy, so long as you have a legit Facebook account.

-It also means that folks under 13 will have to use a parent's account if they want to use the Oculus Quest 2.
+It also means that folks under 13 will have to use a parent's account if they want to use the Meta Quest 2.
 That's also going to be a problem for some parents, and it makes it challenging to get younger ones into VR.
 Granted, Facebook (and many VR companies) recommend staying away from VR until you're 13, anyway.
 I'm not someone who subscribes to this train of thought, but the account situation fits the rest of the narrative, so at least they're consistent.

 In the end, it's going to boil down to whether or not you trust Facebook to any degree.
 I'd wager to say that most people don't care and will use Facebook, regardless.
 Using a Facebook account is likely more convenient than anything to quite a few people, as automatically having a list of friends populate in your headset is a big plus.